 - Advance directives: An advance directive power of attorney ensures that your loved ones know how you would like your medical care to be handled should you become incapacitated.
 Planning for these decisions now protects you and allows family or friends to avoid difficult decisions later.

 - Wills: Wills are the foundation of many effective estate plans.
 We can assist you with creating a will that leaves no room for interpretation.

 - Trusts: Trusts can be an effective way to protect your assets.
 We provide assistance in establishing revocable and irrevocable trusts, irrevocable life insurance trusts (ILITs) and other life insurance trusts, grantor trusts, generation-skipping trusts (GSTs), grantor retained annuity trusts (GRATs), and other trusts that may support your estate planning goals.

-Call us today to schedule a time to speak with us about your estate planning needs, please call our office at or request an appointment online.
+Call us today to schedule a time to speak with us about your estate planning needs, please call our office at (817) 382-8333, fill out the form below, or book an appointment online.